 Mahoosuc Guide Service was just featured in a film called “On the Allagash” which won first prize at the Waterwalker Film Festival in Canada receiving the award for best environmental film.
 Click here to view.

 In October we will be hosting a couple wilderness first aid courses in our lodge.
-October 22-23 and Oct 30-31st is a Wilderness First Aid course and October 22-24 is a Wilderness First Responder refresher course.
+April 24-25th is a Wilderness First Aid course and April 24-26th is a Wilderness First Responder refresher course.
 Please contact us for more details.

 We have been having some nice dogsledding trips with a variety of school groups including Flint Hill School from Washington DC and Harvard University from Cambridge, MA.
 What a great experience for these young folks!